 Applications (4-0-4).
-Prerequisites: PSY 531, PSY 511 or permission of instructor.
 Simultaneous, sequential, and hierarchical multiple regression and other advanced statistical topics are considered.
 Transforming non-linear data and detecting multi-collinearity are discussed.
 Students analyze data using statistical software and interpret results.
+(Credit may not be earned in both PSY 597 and PSY 611.)